abbygraves/9-generate-readme/README.md

   <br/>

   ## **Usage**
-  Run the application in your command-line and answer the questions/prompts
+  1) Run the application in your command-line by typing "node index" and pressing enter 2) Answer the questions/prompts 3) The generated `README.md` file will appear in the root of your folder

   <br/>

   ## **Credit**
-  `inquirer.js` npm package: [https://www.npmjs.com/package/inquirer](https://www.npmjs.com/package/inquirer)
+  `inquirer.js` npm package: https://www.npmjs.com/package/inquirer

   <br/>